nismod/infra-risk-vis/README.md

 `provision.sh` contains installation instructions for an Ubuntu 18.04 server to install NGINX, setup SSL using CertBot, install node and tileserver-gl-light

-`config` directory contains:
+`config/` directory contains:

 - nginx config to serve frontend assets directly and proxy tile  requests to the tileserver
 - systemd service config to run the tileserver as a service

 `deploy.sh` uploads the build directory, data and tileserver config to a server, assuming that whoever runs the script has ssh/public key access.